Selecting the right lightweight metal13 November 2023

 - Many cars have a lightweight aluminium hood and other body panels.
 Typically, major engine components such as engine blocks and pistons are now almost exclusively made from cast aluminium alloys.
 Other lightweight aluminium components such as brake callipers, electrical housings, interior trim parts all help to reduce vehicle weight and increase fuel efficiency.

-A surge in interest over the past decade has revealed how magnesium alloys and coating techniques can make the most of its attractive properties:
+A surge in interest over the past decade has revealed how magnesium alloys and coating techniques can make the most of the metal’s attractive properties.

-- Magnesium is extremely light: it has a density of 1.74 g/cc and is 75% lighter than steel, 50% lighter than titanium, and 33% lighter than aluminium, offering serious opportunities for efficiency savings in applications using it.
+Magnesium is extremely light: it has a density of 1.74 g/cc and is 75% lighter than steel, 50% lighter than titanium, and 33% lighter than aluminium, offering serious opportunities for efficiency savings in applications using it.

-- It has the highest known damping capacity of any structural metal, capable of withstanding 10x more than aluminium, titanium, or steel thanks to its high mobility dislocations.
+It has the highest known damping capacity of any structural metal, capable of withstanding 10x more than aluminium, titanium, or steel thanks to its high mobility dislocations.
 It is also very easy to machine, and can be injection moulded.
 Additionally, magnesium is entirely biocompatible, posing no toxicity hazards – offering an immediate advantage over aluminium.

-On the other hand, it has some well known shortcomings that limit its wider applicability.
+However, magnesium has some well known shortcomings that limit its wider applicability in industry.

 For one, it is highly chemically active, meaning chemical and corrosion resistance tends to be low.
-Its low surface hardness, like aluminium, makes it difficult to use in tribological applications without a coating
+Its low surface hardness, like that of aluminium, makes it difficult to use in tribological applications without a coating.

-- Perennial concerns about flammability sometimes rule out the use of magnesium, but only in extreme thermal conditions rather than most industrial applications.
+Potential concerns about flammability also often rule out the use of magnesium, but only in extreme thermal conditions rather than most industrial applications.
 Nonetheless, this aspect should still be considered as part of a holistic material selection process.

 Since the 1998 ACEA agreement, legislation limiting carbon emissions has led the automotive industry to investigate ways in which the extremely light weight of magnesium can be made fit for purpose.
 Prior to this surge in interest, magnesium had seemed unusable in many industrial contexts.
 However, recently discovered alloys have provided the surface characteristics for the metal’s successful integration into automotive designs.

 As a result of these developments, magnesium is increasingly being used in a range of settings: